mariaangelapellegrino/Evaluation-Framework/README.md

 3) determining which task(s) the user asked for,
 4) managing the storage of the results.

-Depending on the file format, the corresponding `data manager` decides how to read the vector file content and how manage the access to it (e.g., if the whole content has to be load in memory).
+Depending on the file format, the corresponding `data manager` decides how to read the vector file content and how to manage the access to it (e.g., if the whole content has to be load in memory).
 Each `data manager` has to
 1) manage the reading of the gold standard datasets,
 2) manage the reading of the input file,
 3) determine how to merge each gold standard dataset and the input file.
-The behaviour of the data manager is modelled by the `abstract data manager`, implemented by a concrete data manager based on the input file format and it refined by a task data manager.
+The behavior of the data manager is modeled by the `abstract data manager`, implemented by a concrete data manager based on the input file format and it refined by a task data manager.

 Each task is modelled as a pair of `task manager` and `model`.
 The `task manager` is in charge of